Stanford-Urban-Water-Policy-Innovation/Articulate/README.md

 The code in the Example_Script folder does not use a GUI and is run as a Python script.
 If you do not want to use the GUI, you can fork and modify this code to fit your needs.

-## 4. Limitations
+## 3. Limitations

 Users should consider some of the challenges and limitations that arise from the nature of this tool.
 In particular, this software relies on Google’s CSE API, a free online tool to retrieve information similar to the way a user would perform a Google Search.
 Because this method requires news media to be present in the internet, in a recognizable online format, Articulate is inherently limited to applications in recent decades, and may be insufficient when the purpose of the study is to assess multi-decadal trends expanding prior to the internet era.
 This is coupled with the limitation that Articulate searches from a certain date to the present, thus it is most practical to search for articles within a relatively recent time period.

-Similarly, because Articulate goes through a mechanistic process of looking for relevant information in the form of specific keywords and specific dates in news articles, there may be cases where results are falsely reported despite being irrelevant (e.g. a sports team in a winning drought, a flood of support for charity). ***Users should be careful to check Articulate output results for relevance as needed.*** This challenges is also faced by users querying from proprietary databases.
+Similarly, because Articulate goes through a mechanistic process of looking for relevant information in the form of specific keywords and specific dates in news articles, there may be cases where results are falsely reported despite being irrelevant (e.g. a sports team in a winning drought, a flood of support for charity). ***Users should be careful to manually check Articulate output results for relevance as needed.*** This challenges is also faced by users querying from proprietary databases.

-## 5. Contributing
+## 4. Contributing

 We are looking to refine the method for finding the site specific code, making the program more user friendly, and expanding the option to search within different time periods (instead of only from the present looking backwards).
 For more information about contributions, please contact the noted contact below.

-## 6. Credits
+## 5. Credits
 This code was developed by Nick Roby at Stanford University.

-## 7. License
+## 6. License
 See copyright.txt and LICENSE for more information.

-## 8. Contact
+## 7. Contact
 For more information about Stanford's Urban Water Policy and Innovation Team please contact Newsha Ajami, Director of Urban Water Policy at newsha at stanford.edu.